Gokul9404/Gokul9404/README.md

 <br>
 <b>Talking about Personal Stuffs:</b>

-- 💬 Second year College Student [persuing B.Tech. in CSE]
+- 💬 A Third year College Student [persuing B.Tech. in CSE]

-- 🥅 2022 Goals: To learn Data structures and Algorithm!
+- 🥅 2022 Goals: To learn Statistic used in Data Analytics!

-- 👨🏽‍💻 I’m getting familiar with Java Programming Language;
+- 👨🏽‍💻 I’m getting familiar OPENCV and it's various real-world implementations;

 <!-- - 🌱 I’m currently learning about **Data Structures and Algorithm** -->
 <br>